x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Testing & validation of the Hybrid agent

-After successful installation of the Hybrid agent and HCW configurations, the following are two simple tests to validate free/busy and mailbox migration flow via the Agent.
+After successful deployment of the Hybrid agent and hybrid configuration, the following are two simple tests to validate free/busy and mailbox migration flow via the Agent.

-On the server where the Hybrid agent is installed, open Perform Monitor.
-Add the object, Microsoft AD App Proxy Connector and the \# requests counter to your view.
-E.g.:
+On the server where the Hybrid agent is installed, open **Performance Monitor**.
+Add the object **Microsoft AD App Proxy Connector** and the **\# requests** counter to your view.

 ![](../media/d67d36919447785a56ab2b3759e12e74.png)

 ### Migration

-Open an RPS session to your tenant and run the following test cmdlet:
+Open an remote PowerShell session to your Office 365 tenant and run the following test cmdlet:

 ```PowerShell
 Test-MigrationServerAvailability -ExchangeRemoteMove: $true -RemoteServer '<your customguid>.resource.mailboxmigration.his.msappproxy.net' -Credentials (Get-Credential)
 ```

-Enter on-premises credential in the pop up.
-After the test returns the success result, switch back to your Performance Monitor view and you can see the number of requests will have incremented up.
+Enter your on-premises credentials in the dialog that appears.
+After the test returns the success result, switch back to **Performance Monitor** and you can see the number of requests will have incremented up.

-Performing a test mailbox move from on-premises to the cloud is also an option.
+Performing a test mailbox move from your on-premises Exchange organization to your Office 365 tenant is also an option.

 ### Free/Busy

-The same validation can be performed by logging into a cloud mailbox and requesting free/busy via a test meeting request for a mailbox located on-premises.
+The same validation can be performed by logging into an Office 365 mailbox in your tenant and requesting free/busy via a test meeting request sent to an on-premises mailbox.

 ## Uninstalling the Hybrid agent

-To uninstall the Hybrid agent, re-run Hybrid Configuration Wizard from the same computer you performed the installation against and select Classic Connectivity.
-This will uninstall and unregister the Hybrid agent from the computer and Azure and you can resume setup, and configure hybrid in the Classic mode.
+To uninstall the Hybrid agent, re-run Hybrid Configuration Wizard from the same computer you performed the installation against and select **Classic Connectivity**.
+This will uninstall and unregister the Hybrid agent from the computer and Azure.
+After unregistering the Hybrid agent you can resume setup and configure hybrid in classic mode.